digego/extempore/README.md

 folder) or create a new one
 3. You're away. `C-x C-x` will eval an expression and `C-x C-r` will eval the region

+*Version note*: the Emacs major mode (`extempore-mode`) only works with Emacs 24 because it inherits from `prog-mode`.
+If for some reason you have to stick on Emacs 23, you can use the Extempore minor mode (`extras/extempore-minor.el`).

 *Windows note*: if you choose to use emacs on windows (recommended) and run extempore in a `shell` or `eshell` then you should set `--term ansi` as an option when starting extempore.